xhudec2/molecular-transfer-learning/README.md

 ## Experiments (how to run)

-All training/evaluation is run via the module entrypoint:
+The training/evaluation of the VGAE model is run via:

     uv run python -m vgae_model --help